yusufdanis/yusufdanis/README.md

 </div>

 Hi there!
-I'm Yusuf, a engineer passionate about technology.
+I'm Yusuf, a fresh graduate Computer Engineer passionate about technology.
 I enjoy turning ideas into tangible solutions by building applications.
 I'm dedicated to improving my knowledge and skills in **Cloud Engineering** and **DevOps**.

 ### Some fun facts about me:
 - I like to take [**photos**](https://yusufdanis.com/captures).